NetworkBlockDevice/nbd/doc/proto.md

     - `NBD_REP_ERR_UNKNOWN`: The chosen export does not exist on this server.
-    - `NBD_REP_ERR_TLS_REQD`: The server does not wish to export this block device unless the client negotiates TLS first.
+    - `NBD_REP_ERR_TLS_REQD`: The server does not wish to export this block device unless the client initiates TLS first.
     - `NBD_REP_SERVER`: The server accepts the chosen export.

-    Additionally, if TLS has not been negotiated, the server MAY reply with `NBD_REP_ERR_TLS_REQD` (instead of `NBD_REP_ERR_UNKNOWN`)
+    Additionally, if TLS has not been initiated, the server MAY reply with `NBD_REP_ERR_TLS_REQD` (instead of `NBD_REP_ERR_UNKNOWN`)
     to requests for exports that are unknown.
-This is so that clients that have not negotiated TLS cannot enumerate exports.
+This is so that clients that have not initiated TLS cannot enumerate exports.

     In the case of `NBD_REP_SERVER`, the message's data takes on a different interpretation than the default (so as to provide additional